tgross/devopsdaysmsp2018/content/_index.md

 *[Natasha Lomas, Tech Crunch, 5 May 2018](https://techcrunch.com/2018/05/05/unroll-me-to-close-to-eu-users-saying-it-cant-comply-with-gdpr/)*

 {{% note %}}
-...then it's all working as intended!
+...then maybe it's all working as intended!
 {{% /note %}}

 ---